-The Department needs to maintain a minimum of 85 functional radio pagers to notify members of alarms.
-Additionally, all apparatus need a mobile radio and portable radios for each seated position, and to duty officers and career staff.
+The department needs to maintain a minimum of 85 functional radio pagers to notify members of alarms.
+Additionally, all apparatus need a mobile radio and portable radios for each seated position, and duty officers and career staff should be assigned radios.

-■ All radios were replaced with Kenwood radios in 2022.
+• All radios were replaced with Kenwood radios in 2022.